jpl-labcas/workflow-api/README.md

 A RESTFul API for managing LabCas workflows.

 This comes in 2 implementations:
- - A Flask-based REST API service
+ - A Flask-based REST API service (obsolete)
  - An AWS API gateway + lambda

 # API gateway + lambda

+## Create the API gateway

+Use the AWS console to create a new API gateway (REST API).

+Import the file `./docs/openapi.yml` to create the API structure.

 ## Lambda deployment: